jina-ai/jina/docs/fundamentals/flow/client.md

 ## Batching Requests

-Especially during indexing, a Client often sends thousands of Documents to a `Flow`.
+Especially during indexing, a Client can send up to thousands or millions of Documents to a `Flow`.
 Those Documents are internally batched into a `Request`, providing a smaller memory footprint and faster response times thanks to {ref}`callback functions <callback-functions>`.